 Very soon, the students donated 110,000 yuan, and their parents used the fund to find suppliers that met the specifications.

-"I hope that we can overcome the epidemic in Wuhan, and medical staff reunites with their family soon!" said Yiran, who worked as a volunteer and organized the donation among classmates.
-She missed Wuhan's hot noodles and would like to taste again.
+"I hope that we can overcome the epidemic in Wuhan, and medical staff reunite with their family soon!" said Yiran, who worked as a volunteer and organized the donation among classmates.
+She missed Wuhan hot noodles and would like to taste again.

 The reporter also interviewed Gloria Ai, the founder of iAsk, who organized the campaign of donation to Wuhan by Singapore primary school students.
 She affirmed: "We have witnessed the compassion and moving deeds from the Singapore people to China in the fight against the epidemic, through our interviews and lenses.
 We will continue to connect the caring people in Singapore with Chinese hospitals, hoping China beat the virus and restore production and life very soon."

-As the whole nation worked together to fight the epidemic, Gloria Ai immediately launched the charity program of iAsk Leaders: Who are Fighting the Epidemic.
-With donations and reports, iAsk conquered hardships and practiced the due social responsibility, which contributed to the fight against the epidemic.
+As the whole nation worked together to fight the epidemic, Gloria Ai immediately launched the charity programme of iAsk Leaders: Who are Fighting the Epidemic.
+With donations and reports, iAsk conquered hardships, and practiced the due social responsibility, which contributed to the fight against the epidemic.

 As of press time, iAsk has assisted in loading another four batches of supplies donated by the above 14 primary and secondary school students, on planes urgently to Wuhan.
 The donation included 1,455 pieces of medical protective equipment.

-These protective suits bearing the signatures and love of Singapore primary school students not only represent the spirit of internationalism of help from all sides for the troubled ones, but also link the beautiful friendship between the young generations of Singapore and Wuhan.
+These protective suits bearing the signatures and love of Singapore primary school students, not only represent the spirit of internationalism of helping from all sides for the troubled one, but also link the beautiful friendship between the young generations of Singapore and Wuhan.